ccber-restoration/.github/profile/README.md

 ## About
-Repositories for research using data from the Cheadle Center's Ecological Restoration & Management Program, including the Restoration and Monitoring Mentorship Program (RAMMP).
+Repositories for research using data from the UCSB Cheadle Center's Ecological Restoration & Management Program, including the Restoration and Monitoring Mentorship Program (RAMMP).

 ## Spatial data
 Spatial data are generally also on ArcGIS Online: